 Weight

-Its lightweight design makes it easy for children to handle and enjoy snowboarding without frustration.
+Its lightweight design and forgiving flex make it easy for young beginners to control and gain confidence.

 Rating